 Increased Engine Working Temperature

 oil acts as a cooling agent in a vehicle’s engine as it reduces friction.
-The engine will be at normal temperature when the pump is in good condition and the flow of oil is constant.
+The engine will be at normal temperature when the pump is in excellent condition and the flow of oil is constant.
 However, hot oil that cannot flow continues to lubricate the parts when the engine oil flow is slow or stopped.

 Noise